maximilianou/maximilianou/README.md

 Software Developer

-- 🔭 I’m currently working on javascript.
+- 🔭 I’m currently working on Javascript and Typescript

-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning Javascript and Typescript

 - :house: I work from home!